 Work in Progress

-1. Salience and Bounded Rationality in Games: The Imbalanced Quantal Response Equilibrium (joint with Matthew Kovach)
+1. Regret, Salience, and Bounded Rationality in Games: The Imbalanced Quantal Response Equilibrium (joint with Matthew Kovach)

 2. How Do People Trade Lucas Trees ? (joint with Kwok Ping Tsang)

 3. The Testable Implications of Unique and Extremal Stable Matchings

 4. Behavioral Foundations of Dual-Self Models

 5. Testing Weak WARP (joint with Adam Dominiak, Peter Duersch, and Alec Smith)